MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/3-exercise-msgraph-15onpremisesextensionattributes.md

 Sign in to Graph Explorer as an administrator with both the *User Administrator* and *Groups Administrator* Azure AD role.

-Consent to the *User.ReadWrite.All* and *Group.ReadWrite.All* Microsoft Graph permission to perform the API operations in this exercise.
+Consent to the *User.ReadWrite.All* and *Group.ReadWrite.All* Microsoft Graph permissions to perform the API operations in this exercise.

-In the team bonding app, the employee will sign in with their Azure AD profile and must consent to the *User.Read.All* and *User.ReadWrite* Microsoft Graph permission to allow them to discover their colleagues and update their own profile information.
+In the team bonding app, the employee will sign in with their Azure AD profile and must consent to the *User.Read.All* and *User.ReadWrite* Microsoft Graph permission to allow them to discover their colleagues and update their own profile information respectively.

 ## Define the extension attributes